SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 [Make sure to check out the original source code on github if anything was unclear.](https://github.com/SpencerCDixon/react-testing-starter-kit)

 ### Conclusion
+We have no set up a solid testing environment that can grow and evolve to your project specific needs.
+In the next blog post I will spend more time going over specific testing scenarios and how to test Redux.

 I've only been programming in React for a few months but I'm already in love.
-I hope this tutorial has helped you to get a deeper understanding of some React Testing best practices.
+I hope this tutorial has helped you to get a deeper understanding of some React testing best practices.
 Feel free to reach out to me with any questions/comments.
 Test on my friends!